KippAD/easy-outdoor-co/README.md

 | ✓      | Hover styles work as expected              |

 #### **Review Products**

+Extremely late in to the development a couple of errors pertaining to product reviews arose.
+The original results had to be reviewed and the entire manual testing process was undertaken again in order to check that the new code hadn't irritated any other functionality.
+Luckily everything worked as expected.

 | Result | Product Review Manual Testing                      |
 |--------|----------------------------------------------------|